 We take it that you are here looking for the best reflex sight you can buy.
 Right?
-Well, you made a great choice stopping by because we are also here to help you find the perfect device for your challenges!
+Well, you made a great choice of stopping by because we are also here to help you find the perfect device for your challenges!
 See, reflex sights are the go-to accessories for every shooter these days, and rightfully so.
 They make the job so much easier and fruitful.
 But finding the proper device is a job on its own.
 And we are here to make a job a whole lot easier.

 Read along as we dissect the making of a quality reflex sight through our buying guide.
-Apart from this, we also have detailed review of our top 5 picks for the best reflex sights for you.
+Apart from this, we also have a detailed review of our top 5 picks for the best reflex sights for you.
 All this and much more waiting for you ahead.
 Ready to find out all the tricks and tips to finding the best?
 Let’s start the class!

 People who say good things don’t come cheap; have clearly never used a Feyachi Reflex Sight.
 This reflex sight is hands down one of the most affordable and yet well-reputed devices in its class.

 To begin with, let’s start with the size and construction.
 The Feyachi Reflex Sight measures 4.5 x 3 x 2.8 inches and weighs somewhere near 4 ounces which is laughably lightweight and compact.
-You can carry it in your pocket, throw it in the case and most importantly, it won’t add the monumental amount of additional weight on your weapon or arm.
+You can carry it in your pocket, throw it in the case and most importantly, it won’t add monumental amount of additional weight on your weapon or arm

 The last thing you need for a proper aim!
-It has a tubeless design which means all its components are based on the bottom.
+It has a tubeless design which means all its components are based in the bottom.
 This leaves all the space above the base free, eventually giving you a more open view.
 As for the mounting system, it offers you a rail mounting system which promises to stay put and not come loose.
 Now, let’s get to the main deal.

 The Feyachi Reflex Sight offers you 4 different reticle patterns or dot styles.
-This includes dot, circle-dot, crosshair-dot, and crosshair-circle-dot combinations!
+This includes dot, circle-dot, crosshair-dot and crosshair-circle-dot combinations!
 This caters to the many different types of users on many different types of aiming.
 Versatile, for sure.
 Next comes the reticle colors.

 This device allows you to choose from either red or green reticle, which isn’t all that fundamental but it’s a nice touch.
 Speaking of which, it has a large 33mm lens with a wide 15.8 at 100 meters Field Of View (FOV).
 This keeps you aware of your surrounding which is ultimately key in the hunting world.